e1801153/spreadsheet/spreadsheet-master/README.md

 ```
 $ Use the following commands:
 $ Yarn (to install Yarn)
-$ Yarn start (to run the program inside the source folder)
+$ arn start (to run the program inside the source folder)
 ```
 ### How to use
 ```